 - The admission committee also recommends, but does not require, SAT II subject tests.
 This will allow us to receive more information regarding proficiency in some of the core academic subject areas (Math, Lab Sciences, English, etc.).
 Because each home-school program is different, subject tests provide the committee with an additional standardized measure of your ability in these different areas.

-If you have any more questions about home-schooled students in the admission process, feel free to contact [[kcmaccagnan, Assistant Dean Kate Maccagnan]].
+If you have any more questions about home-schooled students in the admission process, feel free to contact [[kcmaccagnan, Senior Assistant Dean Kate Perry]].